9 Ways to Get Your Dog Ready to Meet Your New Baby

-Many moons ago, before I racked up five cats to my name, I had another furry addiction.
-No, not like THAT.
-I mean I had a house full of dogs.
+Many moons ago, before I racked up three cats to my name, I had another furry addiction—I had a house full of dogs.

 I owned a handful of my own and fostered many more for a local rescue group.
 I could never quite get the stink of dog off my hands no matter how often I washed them, and I sometimes fantasized about inventing a full-body lint-rolling device that would surely make me millions.